sbOogway/poker-api/README.md

 cd FastAPI-boilerplate

 # In the scripts/ folder, you can find scripts to run FastAPI-Boilerplate locally, with uvicorn workers, and in production with nginx.
-# NOTE: For now, only local scripts are updated.

-# Running locally with Uvicorn:
+# Option 1: Running locally with Uvicorn

 # Copy Dockerfile and Docker Compose files:
 cp scripts/local_with_uvicorn/Dockerfile Dockerfile